webplatform/docs/html/elements/basefont/index.md

 {{API_Name}}
 {{Summary_Section|The <code>basefont</code> element (<code>&lt;basefont&gt;</code>)  allows specifying a default <code>[[css/properties/color|color]]</code> and <code>[[css/properties/font-size|font-size]]</code> for text on the entire page.

-The <code>basefont</code> element is non-standard and should not be used.
-Use CSS instead.
+The <code>basefont</code> element was deprecated in HTML4 and should no longer be used.
 }}
 {{Markup_Element
+|DOM_interface=dom/HTMLBaseFontElement
 |Content=To specify the overall font for your page add the <code>basefont</code> element at the beginning of the <code>body</code> section.
 The <code>basefont</code> element is only supported by Internet Explorer.
 }}
 {{Examples_Section